abikirkham/maths-challenge/README.md

 ### Testing Procedure

-1. Open your preferred browser and visit the Yoga for Beginners website.
+1. Open your preferred browser and visit the Maths Challenge
 2. Access developer tools by right-clicking and selecting inspect.
 3. Set the view to responsive and reduce the width to 320px.
 4. Adjust the zoom to 50%.